 To learn more about having your Colonoscopy at Digestive Health Specialists click here.

 What is a colonoscopy?
-A Colonoscopy enables your doctor to examine the lining of your colon (large intestine) for abnormalities by inserting a flexible tube as thick as your finger into your anus and slowly advancing it into the rectum and colon.
+A colonoscopy enables your doctor to examine the lining of your colon (large intestine) for abnormalities by inserting a flexible tube as thick as your finger into your anus and slowly advancing it into the rectum and colon.
 This amazing instrument projects images to a monitor, providing a visual of your intestinal lining to the physician.

 How do I prepare for a colonoscopy?
 Your gastroenterologist will give you detailed information to ensure that your colon is clean, providing the best view of your lining and potential disease.
 DHS instructions can be found here.

 Should I continue my current medications?
 Yes, most medications can be continued as usual, but some medications can interfere with the preparation or the examination.
 Inform your doctor about medications you’re taking, particularly aspirin products, arthritis medications, anticoagulants (blood thinners), insulin or iron products.
 Also, be sure to mention allergies you have to medications.
-Alert your doctor if you require antibiotics prior to dental procedures, because you might need antibiotics before a colonoscopy as well.

 What happens during a colonoscopy?
-Colonoscopy is well-tolerated and rarely causes much pain.
+A colonoscopy is well-tolerated and rarely causes much pain.
 You might feel pressure, bloating or cramping during the procedure.
 Your doctor might give you a sedative to help you relax and better tolerate any discomfort.
 You will lie on your side or back while your doctor slowly advances the colonoscope through your large intestine to examine the lining.
 Your doctor will examine the lining again as he or she slowly withdraws the colonoscope.
 The procedure itself usually takes 15 to 60 minutes, although you should plan on two to three hours for waiting, preparation and recovery.
 In some cases, the doctor cannot pass the colonoscope through the entire colon to where it meets the small intestine.
 Although another examination might be needed, your doctor might decide that the limited examination is sufficient.

 What if the colonoscopy shows something abnormal?
 If your doctor thinks an area needs further evaluation, he or she might pass an instrument through the colonoscope to obtain a biopsy (a sample of the colon lining) to be analyzed.
 Biopsies are used to identify many conditions, and your doctor might order one even if he or she doesn’t suspect cancer.
 If colonoscopy is being performed to identify sites of bleeding, your doctor might control the bleeding through the colonoscope by injecting medications or by coagulation (sealing off bleeding vessels with heat treatment).
 Your doctor might also find polyps during colonoscopy, and he or she will most likely remove them during the examination.
 These procedures don’t usually cause any pain.